 Our framework includes the problems of multi-task learning, domain generalization and transfer learning \citep{Baxter2000, Candela2009, Caruana1997, Mansour2009} (see Section~\ref{sec:intro_focus} for more details), with a focus on minimizing the worst-case risk.
 In settings of covariate shift \citep[e.g.,][]{Shimodaira2000, Sugiyama2005, Sugiyama2008}, one usually assumes that the training and test distribution of the covariates are different, while the conditional distribution of the response given the covariates remains invariant \citep{daume2006domain, bickel2009discriminative, David10, muandet2013domain}.
 Sometimes, it is additionally assumed that the support of the training distribution covers that of the test distribution \citep{Shimodaira2000}.
 In this work, the conditional distribution of the response given the covariates is allowed to change between interventions, due to the existence of hidden confounders, and we consider settings where the test observations lie outside the training support.

-Data augmentation methods have become a successful technique, for example in image classification, to adapt prediction procedures to such types of distribution shifts.
-These methods increase the diversity of the training dataset by changing the geometry and the color of the images (e.g., by rotation, cropping or changing saturation) \citep{zhang2017mixup, shorten2019survey}.
+Data augmentation methods have become successful techniques, e.g.\ in image classification, to adapt prediction procedures to such types of distribution shifts.
+These methods increase the diversity of the training data by changing the geometry and the color of the images (e.g., by rotation, cropping or changing saturation) \citep{zhang2017mixup, shorten2019survey}.
 This allows the user to create models that generalize better to unseen environments \citep[e.g.,][]{volpi2018adversarial}.
-We view these approaches as a way to enlarge the support of the covariates, which, as our results show, comes with theoretical advantages, see Section~\ref{sec:generalizability}.
+We view these approaches as ways to enlarge the support of the covariates, which, as our results show, comes with theoretical advantages, see Section~\ref{sec:generalizability}.